Field Notes is back for 2022!

 The growing season is filled with a host of challenges, including insect, disease, and weed pests, resistance concerns, agronomic issues, and soil fertility questions.
-The Field Notes program is designed for farmers and agricultural professionals as a weekly webinar program addressing all your crop-related questions in real-time in an interactive, discussion-based format.
+The Strategic Farming program is designed for farmers and agricultural professionals as a weekly webinar to address your crop-related questions in an interactive, discussion-based format.

-The Field notes program will begin on Wednesday, April 21, 2021 and continue throughout the 2021 growing season on Wednesday mornings from 7:30 to 8 a.m.
-The program will feature a live webinar with an interactive discussion with attendees, addressing in-season cropping issues as they arise.
-Weekly topics will be announced on the week of the program and may include topics related to soil fertility, agronomics, pest management, equipment, and more.
+Field Notes will begin on Wednesday, May 11, 2022, and continue through August on Wednesday mornings from 8 to 8:30 a.m.
+The program will feature live interactive discussions with attendees, addressing in-season cropping issues as they arise.
+Weekly sessions may include topics related to soil fertility, agronomics, pest management, equipment, and more.

 Can’t make the live session?
 No problem.
-The discussion-based series will be posted immediately following the webinar to your favorite podcast-streaming service to listen to at your convenience.
-Listen to the episodes on your web browser or subscribe on iTunes and Stitcher.
+The discussion-based series will be posted as a podcast following the webinar to listen to at your convenience at strategicfarming.transistor.fm.

 You need to register only once and may attend any or all of the webinars.